Hamza Makhdoom

 Hamza Makhdoom, popularly known as Makhdoom Sahib (c.
 1494), was a Sufi mystic living in the Kashmir Valley.
 He is sometimes referred to as Mehboob-ul-Alam (literally, "beloved of the world") and Sultan-ul-Arifeen (literally, "king among those who know God").

 Early life

 Hamza Makhdoom was born as Muhammad Hamza Raina in the village of Tujjar near Sopore in Baramulla district.
 He was son of Usman Raina and Bibi Maryam who came from a Chandravanshi Rajput family of the Raina clan.
 According to tradition, teenage Hamza Makhdoom studied in the Shamsi Cha monastery for a year, and later studied jurisprudence, tradition, philosophy, logics, ethics and mysticism in a madrasa founded by Ismail Kubrawi.

 Teachings

 A prolific scholar and spiritual preacher, Hamza Makhdoom adhered to the tradition and was a disciple of Syed Jamal Uddin Bukhari of Delhi who was great grandson of Jahaniyan Jahangasht.
-He directed his teachings specifically to the followers of Islam, and under his influence a part of Kashmir's population truly followed the Hanafi jurisprudence.
-He was staunch follower of Shariah and Sunnah.
+He directed his teachings specifically to the followers of Islam, and under his influence a part of Kashmir's population followed the Hanafi jurisprudence.
+He was follower of Shariah and Sunnah.